stewpend0us/csim2/README.md

 ## prerequisites
 Before this tool will make sense you'll need to know something about differential equations.
 I'll attempt to put it in a nutshell here but you may want to look around as well.
+If you are comfortable with differential equations and/or state space you can probably skip this section.

 A differential equation is an eqation that is a function of a variable and its derivatives.
 The classic (mechanical) example is a mass spring damper.
 The system looks like this:

                |----> +x
                 _______